mryab/efficient-dl-systems/week05_data_parallel/homework/README.md

 Using [allreduce.py](./allreduce.py) as a template, implement the Ring All-Reduce algorithm using only point-to-point communication primitives from `torch.distributed`.
-Compare it with the provided implementation of Butterfly All-Reduce, as well as with `torch.distributed.all_reduce` in terms of CPU speed, memory usage and the accuracy of averaging.
+Compare it with the provided implementation of Butterfly All-Reduce and with `torch.distributed.all_reduce` in terms of CPU speed, memory usage and the accuracy of averaging.
 Specifically, compare custom implementations of All-Reduce with 1–32 workers and compare your implementation of Ring All-Reduce with `torch.distributed.all_reduce` on 1–16 processes and vectors of 1,000–100,000 elements.